-9.4.2 EpiPens and other medication of known anaphylaxis sufferers must be readily available, at all times, in case of emergencies.
+- 9.4.2 EpiPens and other medication of known anaphylaxis sufferers must be readily available, at all times, in case of emergencies.
+EpiPen expiry dates are checked termly and parents notified of the need for a new EpiPen if necessary.
 For children in the Lower School, there should be one pen kept in the classroom and a second pen kept in the office.
 For children in the Upper School who move around the school building, they will carry both their EpiPens with them both inside and in the playground.
 They must be clearly labelled with the name of the child.
-Spare EpiPens can be located in the school office.
-Staff must ensure that on occasions when children leave the school premises, e.g. sport, field trips, visits etc, the appropriate medication is taken.

-9.5 Prevention of anaphylactic shock

-9.5.1 In order to minimise exposure to triggers of anaphylactic shock(e.g. nuts / egg / wasp or bee stings), staff must be vigilant when:
+Staff must ensure that on occasions when children leave the school premises, e.g. sport, field trips, visits etc, the appropriate medication is taken. - 9.5 Prevention of anaphylactic shock - 9.5.1 In order to minimise exposure to triggers of anaphylactic shock(e.g. nuts / egg / wasp or bee stings), staff must be vigilant when: